hofstadter-io/hof/docs/content/code-generation/type-and-structs.md

 - CUE's types often look like a Venn Diagram with a languages types
 - Native validation will be faster, will also need to be generated.
 - Casing preferences per language
-- Public, private, and protected visibilty
+- Public, private, and protected visibility
 - Default values, when and where they are setup

 It would be a burden to put this all on CUE developers to figure out and maintain.